 There are plenty of resources online for the ‘Romantic Road’ (North/South) or ‘Castle Road’ (East/West).
 Although aspects of those worked, neither were exactly a good fit to visit the Fairytale Castles from my own list.

 If you’ve read or spoken to me about my travel style, you’ll know full well that my planning style is often on the minimal side.
-This trip was a little different, with a tight schedule, long distances and a load of Fairytale Castles to tick off, I had to succumb to planning.
+This trip was a little different, with a tight schedule, long distances and a load of Fairytale Castles and some beautiful German cities thrown in for good measure, I had to succumb to planning.

 Wasting no time, I spent one evening doing my research, followed by a mass flurry of booking everything from the car hire, airport transfers, flights and accommodation and I was sorted.
 Two days later I was on my way.